dispatchrun/dispatch-py/README.md

 ```

 This model is composable and can be used to create fan-out/fan-in control flows.
-`gather` can be used to wait on multiple concurrent calls to stateful functions,
+`gather` can be used to wait on multiple concurrent calls:
-for example:

 ```python
 from dispatch import gather